 The Strategy identifies locations for future centres and business land that the transport network will support and impact upon, however it is not a structure plan and is only intended as a high-level guide.
 Exact future land use and zoning will be confirmed through future structure planning and associated plan changes.

 Te Tupu Ngātahi Supporting Growth has considered the Strategy and associated potential for land use change in its proposed network.
 View more information on the Spatial Land Use Strategy – North West.
-[PDF, 18 MB]
+[PDF, 18 MB](external link)

 A well-designed, integrated transport network is being planned now to transform how people move around the North West in the future.
 It includes these strategic projects which are anticipated to be delivered in the next 10 to 30 years to support growth: